apache/usergrid/docs/push-notifications/tutorial.md

 __A note to PhoneGap developers__: PhoneGap requires a plugin to enable push notifications.
 The plugin is included in the sample apps in the JavaScript SDK.
 For new PhoneGap applications, [download the PhoneGap push plugin](https://github.com/phonegap-build/PushPlugin).

 ## Step 2: Register with a notification service and generate a certificate/key
 To send push notifications you must register your app with the push notification service that corresponds to your app's platform.
-Once registered, the service will provide you with a certificate or key that you will provide when creating an API BaaS notifier.
+Once registered, the service will provide you with a certificate or key that you will provide when creating an Usergrid notifier.

 For a full walkthrough of how to register an app with a notification service and generate the necessary certificate/key, see [Registering with a notification service](registration.html).